ALexXK1dD/ALexXK1dD/README.md

 - 👋 Hi, I’m @ALexXK1dD
 - 👀 I’m interested in Cyber security, Movies Letterboxd is AlexK1dd,
-- 🌱 I’m currently learning the basics of Python and HTML
+- 🌱 I’m currently learning the basics of Python and HTML to prepare for college
--     Currently writing the story for the Debut game me and freinds are working on
+- 📝 Currently writing the story for the Debut game me and freinds are working on
 - 📫 reach me on Discord
 - 😄 Pronouns: Any pronouns im genderfluid
 - ⚡ Fun fact: im a silly billy